Mindanao Advice

 Enrolling at Colombia Immersion Spanish School, a 15-minute walk from our house.

 1 USD for a cold beer.
-Many Colombians in Envigado originate from Galicia and northern Spain and has developed a lively kindness that makes them very pleasant to associate with.
+Many Colombians in Envigado originate from Galicia and northern Spain and have developed a lively kindness that makes them very pleasant to associate with.
 For me, the people are the biggest resource of Envigado.

 The café/restaurant in Otraparte is one of the best in Envigado and is very popular.

-.. and tropical fruits are never far away.
+…and tropical fruits are never far away.

 Share this post